Close Embrace Social Dance

 There are 3 techniques to add complexity in time: (a) irregular step timing; (b) irregular acceleration/deceleration as we start and end steps; (c) irregular upper body movements to complement the other 2 irregularities.
 By combining these 3 techniques, we can create a dance that is both interesting and very closely connected to the underlying music.
 Unlike with complexity in space, there is no disruption to the embrace when dancing with complexity in time, so connection to partner will also be very close.
 And we do not need to learn any additional steps beyond the basic shadow walking steps.

-The main disadvantage of dancing with complexity in time is the high level of musicality required in both leader and follower, but especially leaders.
+The main disadvantage of more advanced forms of dancing with complexity in time is the high level of musicality required in both leader and follower, but especially leaders.
 Musicality typically develops naturally by carefully listening to and dancing to dance music.
 Some people have innate musical talent and develop dance musicality quickly.
 Others develop dance musicality very slowly.

 Another disadvantage of dancing with complexity in time is that it cannot be practiced in slow motion, but rather requires practicing to music played at normal speed from the beginning.
 Furthermore, dancing with complexity in time tends to be "all or nothing": high skill level produces wonderful results, anything less than high skill level produces dismal results, with no easy way to bridge the gap between low and high skill levels.
 By contrast, there is no problem practicing non-shadow steps, which are used to create complexity in space, in slow motion, either without music or to deliberately slowed music, and it is possible to get acceptable results at a low skill level with non shadow steps and then gradually improve results as skill level gradually improves.